 Recently, my son and I laughed over the story of a man who vowed revenge on the dad who gave him an ultra-girly name in Johnny Cash’s “A Boy Named Sue.”
 Though it made me think that there are some

 pink was actually considered a boy's color, according to Smithsonian magazine.
 It was thought to be a stronger, bolder shade, while "delicate and dainty" blue was reserved for girls.
 The article also pointed out that back then, American boys traditionally wore dresses and long hair until they reached school age.

 most popular names for boys in the 1910s, according to the Social Security Administration.
 Today, you'd be more likely to find them on a girl's birth certificate (though the spelling might be changed to Sydney and Marianne).

-So with gender-neutral names so trendy today, it's time to expand the baby name pool by letting go of some of our preconceived ideas about which monikers are strictly for girls or boys.
+gender-neutral names so trendy today, it's time to expand the baby name pool by letting go of some of our preconceived ideas about which monikers are strictly for girls or boys.
 OK, maybe it's a little much to expect that parents will choose Madeline for a boy or Arthur for a girl, but here are some suggestions for parents looking for options for either their pink, blue, or neutral-colored nursery.
+1 Glenn

 an impressive #34 on Nameberry's boy-name rankings.
 But why not give it some equal time for girls?
 Its first syllable sounds identical to Grace, and as for that boyish "son" ending, that doesn't seem to matter to all those female Madisons out there.
+6 Johnny

 a girl's name back in the '20s, according to the SSA.
 Its friendly, trustworthy sound makes it a fine choice for any gender of person.
 Cheerful names have been making a big comeback, and Johnny could eek up the list of sweet names for all genders.
+7 Soren

-Meaning — what else? — a running brook, it's become more associated with girls, especially when you stick an E on the end.
+derived from the Norse war god Thor, this name has been pretty much reserved for boys.
+But with the softness of the beginning "s," it's not too out-there as a girl's name, and if you're a Comic-Con-goer, you'll appreciate this for either gender.
+Beyond that, I think it’s high time we rethink how we’ve undervalued the Norse canon for names.
+(Hela, anyone?
+OK, maybe not that one.)
+8 Brook Meaning — what else? — a running brook, it's become more associated with girls, especially when you stick an E on the end.
 But it's not too frilly for a boy, and deserves to be put back into circulation as a unisex name.
 I actually knew of a gentleman named Brook when I was in high school, and he really wore that name — die hard LL Bean devotee that he was back then.
 (He works in finance now, so I’m going to assume he’s moved on to Patagonia.)
+10 Neil

 it was all the way down to #18,947 last year), this name that means "champion" is a contender for a little winner, boy or girl.
 It sounds enough like “Nell” that it has a neutral flavor already, but if your last name ends in the “elle” sound, like Belle or Campbell, and you want an N name, this is great.
+11 Freddie

 Even though you'll hear it more often in boys, this is totally adorable for all genders.
 It can either stand alone as a name in its own right or as a nickname for Frederick or Fredrika.
 Plus,

-For a name that means "fighter," it's surprising that Tracy ever came to be thought of as more of a girl's name.
+a name that means "fighter," it's surprising that Tracy ever came to be thought of as more of a girl's name.
 Still, actors Tracy Morgan and Tracey Ullman serve as proof that it works for anyone, and Trace is a fun variation for both genders.
 And who knows, maybe your Tracy/ey will end up being super hilarious and talented as well?
+13 Jax

 Honestly, I never thought of Jax for a girl until I met one at the park.
 I thought, “yeah, that just works.”
 It’s a name that is full of spunk and spirit, and like Johnny, it’s remarkably cheerful.
 And seriously, it is one of those names that just doesn’t hold gender, and that’s pretty perfect.